Chichester boat sales office now open! Read more.

 A natural step up from the typical bowrider or day boat, but more modest than a cabin cruiser, these boats offer both manoeuvrability and versatility.
 Depending on the size of the vessel, the cabin can offer families space to take a nap, whilst the smaller models will still offer shelter from the elements.

-Cuddy cabin boats, powered by either sterndrive or outboard propulsion, are usually built of fibreglass and aluminium, are sized between 18 and 30 feet, and can carry up to eight passengers.
+Cuddy cabin boats, powered by either sterndrive or outboard propulsion, are usually built of fibreglass and aluminium, are sized between 18 ft and 30 ft, and can carry up to eight passengers.

 What are the four classes of boats?